ggcarrots/django-carrots/source/python_quickstart.rst

     if bmi >= 25.0:
         print("overweight")

-However, we have used also :keyword:`else` and :keyword:`elif`, so that we would not have to repeat similar conditions nor to increase readability.
-In more complex programs it may not be obvious from the beginning that the following condition is the opposite of the previous one.
+We can also use :keyword:`else` and :keyword:`elif` to avoid repeating similar conditions and increase readability.
+In more complex programs it may not be obvious from the beginning that a certain condition is the opposite of the previous one.

 Using :keyword:`else` , we have the guarantee that the given instructions will be executed only if the instructions printed under :keyword:`if` haven’t been executed::